 Iodine and pregnancy

 If you are pregnant, check if you are eating enough iodine.
 Low iodine levels can increase the risk of a miscarriage.
 They can also lead to stunted growth and intellectual disability in the baby.
-Some women need iodine supplements – check with your doctor.
+The National Health and Medical Research Council recommends that all women who are pregnant, breastfeeding or considering pregnancy take an iodine supplement of 150 micrograms a day.
+Talk to your doctor about this.
+Women who have a thyroid condition should not take iodine supplements until they have checked with their doctor.

 Getting enough iodine